mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_data.md

 ### Activity 4

 Box also contains the folder ```/tesseractscript``` with the original scripts used to create the OCRed text files.
-This script was written by Professor Sara Sprenkle in 2014 in order to create a data set for another DH course.
+The ```tesseract_process.sh``` script was written by Professor Sara Sprenkle in 2014 in order to create a data set for another DH course.

 Even if you don't understand everything that's happening in the script, there is one important detail that affects your data.
 Can you find it?